 The Oceanview track skirts the coastline leading around the rocky headland from the southern edge of Burleigh Heads township to the southern [park entrance near Tallebudgera Creek.

-Pack a picnic and relax by the creek at Echo Beach and see tumbled masses of six sided basalt columns and spot whales (during winter and spring), white-bellied sea-eagles and birdwing butterflies (in summer).
+Pack a picnic and relax by the creek at Echo Beach and marvel at the tumbled masses of six sided basalt columns.
+Spot whales (during winter and spring), white-bellied sea-eagles and birdwing butterflies (in summer).

-Please Note: The Oceanview Walk is managed by the Queensland Parks and Wildlife Service.
-Please note that this map only shows an indicative start point for the walk.
-The track route and end point are not shown and this map cannot be used for navigation purposes.
-Please see the Queensland National Parks, Recreation, Sport and Racing web site for detailed maps and the latest park information, including opening hours and safety messages.
-When you are in the park, make sure you refer to signs at the start of the track for more information.
+This walk is managed by the Queensland Parks and Wildlife Service.
+The map only shows an indicative start point; the track route and end point are not shown, and the map cannot be used for navigation purposes.
+See the web site for detailed maps and the latest park information.
+When you are in the park, read the signs at and near the start of the track.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).